VIBE Frequently Asked Questions

 A: VIBE Academy students may be required to complete the following at the discretion of the teacher and or curriculum:

 - Minnesota Comprehensive Assessments (MCA) in grades 3-12

 While there is flexibility in where and when the student performs schoolwork, the standard for attendance at the VIBE is 176 days of school, 4-5 hours per day, on average.
 Attendance is defined as regularly attending and participating in daily coursework and is tracked through the online school and submission of course work assignments to demonstrate mastery and completion.
 As a public school, students who do not meet attendance requirements will be considered truant, per state statute.

 Q: What are the costs associated with enrolling in the VIBE Academy?

 A: The VIBE Academy is a public school.
 As such, it is funded by the state.
-Once enrolled in the program, parents will receive log-in information for the web-based Online School (OLS) that provides daily lesson plans, lesson activities, assessment tools, and planning and progress tools.
-These materials will be shipped directly to your home.
-In addition, the family will be loaned a computer system to be used during enrollment in the program if they don’t have a computer to use.
+Once enrolled in the program, parents will receive log-in information for the web-based student/parent portal that provides daily lesson plans, lesson activities, assessment tools, and planning and progress tools.
+If materials are required for courses, they will be shipped directly to your home.
+In addition, families are provided technology for use at home during their enrollment with VIBE.
+Technology options are discussed at time of enrollment.